rafael8p/space-emissions/INSTALL.md

 * Create your new python environment with: [`mamba create -n py39spaceborne python=3.9`] </br>
 For the space-emissions tool you need to use Python>=3.9.</br>
 Activate your new environment: [`conda activate py39spaceborne`] </br>
-Install your dependencies: [`mamba install jupyterlab gdal geopandas shapely numpy rtree pyproj contextily pytest requests -c conda-forge`] </br>
+Install your dependencies: [`mamba install jupyterlab gdal geopandas shapely numpy rtree pyproj contextily pytest sentinelsat cdsapi requests -c conda-forge`] </br>
-The shorthand version would be: [`mamba create -n py39spaceborne python=3.9 jupyterlab gdal geopandas shapely numpy rtree pyproj contextily pytest requests`]
+The shorthand version would be: [`mamba create -n py39spaceborne python=3.9 jupyterlab gdal geopandas shapely numpy rtree pyproj contextily pytest sentinelsat cdsapi requests`]

 * Now you should be able to run the Jupyter notebooks from the spaceborne-emission calculator given that you have activated your new environment with [`conda activate py39spaceborne`] and you are seeing `py39spaceborne` in your shell before your command prompt.
 To start up Jupyter Notebook just type and execute [`jupyter-notebook`] in your shell.